justinkeatingdev/LabSignup/README.md

 4. Click Next
 5. Choose Install Location **The Default location to install will be located in your Documents Folder and will be called "LabSignIn"**
 6. Click Next
-7. After install finished you will see a new icon on dekstop for "Lab Sign In", double click this to run the application
+7. After install finished you will see a new icon on dekstop for "VANEOHS Simulation Center Sign In", double click this to run the application
 8. You can change Drop down options/view all of the excel files in the Location you downloaded the application (default location would be you Documents/LabSignIn folder) in a folder called "ExcelFiles"
 9. If you click on "Download Labs Data Sheet" button a file called "LabData-todaysDate" will be generated inside of the "ExcelFiles" folder